Indian Creek Falls

 The trail begins as a wide path as it traces Deep Creek upstream.
 Rewards are almost immediate on this hike.
 Only three-tenths of a mile from the trailhead, the 80-foot Toms Branch Falls (photo on the right) spills down into the creek from the opposite bank.
-The park service has provided several benches for admiring these beautiful falls.
+The National Park Service has provided several wooden benches for admiring this beautiful waterfall.